yosebyte/cgent/README.md

 - Nezha-agent in container, fully functional with restricted access for safer usage.
 - Nezha v1 supported, with minimal config file auto-generated and stored locally.
-- Based on Alpine, image size around 40MB, supports linux/amd64 and linux/arm64.
+- Based on Alpine, image size less than 50MB, supports linux/amd64 and linux/arm64.

 ## Usage